-The Summer Program guide will be available on June 12.
-Resident registration begins at 8:30am on Saturday, June 20.
-Non-resident registration begins at 8:30am on Saturday, June 27.
+Resident registration begins at 8:30am on Saturday, March 6th.
+Non-resident registration begins at 8:30am on Saturday, March 13th.

 Be on the lookout for your favorite hockey class starting back up, or even try one of our new offerings!

 The Park District of Oak Park is putting the fun back in hockey with a focus on game play!
 We have aligned our program with Learn to Skate USA and USA Hockey, the industry leaders.
 Our class offerings will now focus on three important areas: skating, stick handling skills and FUN!
 The result will be stronger skaters with the skills and training they need to reach their goal of playing for the Ice Bears in the Northwest Hockey League.
 And we hope that along the way they will make friends and teammates and develop a love for the sport.

 We believe that the best way to become a strong hockey player is to build a strong skating foundation.

 While we teach our cubs their foundation, we will focus on fun, and, of course, give them time to do what they came for by adding game time to every lesson.
 Instructors will still teach techniques and skills for the first 20 minutes of class, and then they will drop the puck and let the players put their new skills into practice.
 Adding game time will develop endurance, as well as teach players teamwork and reinforce our belief of fun + fundamentals.